Evil: Baháʼí Faith

 The Baháʼí Faith asserts that evil is non-existent and that it is a concept reflecting lack of good, just as cold is the state of no heat, darkness is the state of no light, forgetfulness the lacking of memory, ignorance the lacking of knowledge.
 All of these are states of lacking and have no real existence.

-Thus, evil does not exist and is relative to man. `Abdu'l-Bahá, son of the founder of the religion, in Some Answered Questions states:

-"Nevertheless a doubt occurs to the mind—that is, scorpions and serpents are poisonous.
+Thus, evil does not exist and is relative to man. ʻAbdu'l-Bahá, son of the founder of the religion, in Some Answered Questions states:Nevertheless, a doubt occurs to the mind—that is, scorpions and serpents are poisonous.
 Are they good or evil, for they are existing beings?
-Yes, a scorpion is evil in relation to man; a serpent is evil in relation to man; but in relation to themselves they are not evil, for their poison is their weapon, and by their sting they defend themselves."

-Thus, evil is more of an intellectual concept than a true reality.
+Yes, a scorpion is evil in relation to man; a serpent is evil in relation to man; but in relation to themselves they are not evil, for their poison is their weapon, and by their sting they defend themselves.Thus, evil is more of an intellectual concept than a true reality.
 Since God is good, and upon creating creation he confirmed it by saying it is Good (Genesis 1:31) evil cannot have a true reality.

 Christianity

 Christian theology draws its concept of evil from the Old and New Testaments.
 The Christian Bible exercises "the dominant influence upon ideas about God and evil in the Western world."
-In the Old Testament, evil is understood to be an opposition to God as well as something unsuitable or inferior such as the leader of the fallen angels Satan In the New Testament the Greek word poneros is used to indicate unsuitability, while kakos is used to refer to opposition to God in the human realm.
+In the Old Testament, evil is understood to be an opposition to God as well as something unsuitable or inferior such as the leader of the fallen angels Satan.
+In the New Testament the Greek word poneros is used to indicate unsuitability, while kakos is used to refer to opposition to God in the human realm.
 Officially, the Catholic Church extracts its understanding of evil from its canonical antiquity and the Dominican theologian, Thomas Aquinas, who in Summa Theologica defines evil as the absence or privation of good.
 French-American theologian Henri Blocher describes evil, when viewed as a theological concept, as an "unjustifiable reality.
 In common parlance, evil is 'something' that occurs in the experience that ought not to be."